realadammatthew/humbleberger/src/copy/could-yeshua-be-the-messiah.md

 Some raise objections to Yeshua’s Messianic claim, but the Scriptures provide clear answers:

 - **“The world is not at peace.”** The Tanakh shows two Messianic roles.
-Yeshua’s first coming brought peace with God through his atoning death (Isaiah 53:5).
+Yeshua’s first coming brought peace with G-d through his atoning death (Isaiah 53:5).
 His second coming will establish universal peace (Isaiah 2:4; Micah 4:3).
 The kingdom has begun in the hearts of those who trust him, Jew and Gentile alike.
 To demand peace now is to misunderstand the Tanakh’s timeline.

-- **“He did not rebuild the Temple.”** Yeshua declared himself the true Temple (John 2:19-21), providing direct access to God through his sacrifice.
+- **“He did not rebuild the Temple.”** Yeshua declared himself the true Temple (John 2:19-21), providing direct access to G-d through his sacrifice.
 The physical Temple’s destruction, which he foretold (Matthew 24:2), confirms his words.
-Believers now form God’s living Temple (Ephesians 2:19-22), and Yeshua will fulfill all restoration prophecies at his return.
+Believers now form G-d’s living Temple (Ephesians 2:19-22), and Yeshua will fulfill all restoration prophecies at his return.
 To wait for a physical Temple is to miss the greater reality.

-- **“The Messiah must be a descendant of David.”** The Gospels trace Yeshua’s lineage to David through both Joseph (legally) and Mary (biologically) (Matthew 1:1-16; Luke 3:23-38).
+- **“The Messiah must be a descendant of David.”** The Good News traces Yeshua’s lineage to David through both Joseph (legally) and Mary (biologically) (Matthew 1:1-16; Luke 3:23-38).
 Crowds hailed him as “Son of David” (Matthew 21:9).
 Denying his Davidic descent ignores the evidence.

-- **“The Messiah cannot be divine.”** The Tanakh says otherwise: Isaiah 9:6 calls him “Mighty God,” Jeremiah 23:6 names him “The LORD our Righteousness,” and Daniel 7 shows him receiving worship.
-Yeshua is not a second god but God himself revealed in the Messiah.
-To reject his divinity is to limit God’s revelation.
+- **“The Messiah cannot be divine.”** The Tanakh says otherwise: Isaiah 9:6 calls him “Mighty G-d,” Jeremiah 23:6 names him “The L-RD our Righteousness,” and Daniel 7 shows him receiving worship.
+Yeshua is not a second G-d but G-d himself revealed in the Messiah.
+To reject his divinity is to limit G-d’s revelation.

 - **“Most Jews have not accepted him.”** Isaiah 53:1 asks, “Who has believed our report?”
 Psalm 118:22 speaks of the stone rejected by the builders.
-A faithful remnant believed in Yeshua, and many Jewish people today are turning to him.
+A faithful remnant believed in Yeshua, and many modern Jewish people today are turning to him.
 Romans 11:26 promises that “all Israel will be saved.”
 Rejection does not negate the truth.

 These objections, while sincere, crumble under the weight of Scripture.
 To cling to them is to miss the Messiah standing before us in the pages of the Tanakh.